Patrons can save much on soups, tender meats, frozen meals in Jan. 13-26 Commissary Sales Flyer

-Defense Commissary Agency (DeCA) patrons can stock up and save on comfort foods like hearty soups, tender meats and frozen meals with the latest Commissary Sales Flyer from Jan.
+FORT GREGG-ADAMS, Va. – Defense Commissary Agency (DeCA) patrons can stock up and save on comfort foods like hearty soups, tender meats and frozen meals with the latest Commissary Sales Flyer (https://shop.commissaries.com/store-flyer) from Jan.
 13-26.

-(DeCA graphic)
+Commissaries are offering significant sales on premium meat cuts such as bone-in pork shoulder Boston butt at just $1.86 per pound – perfect for slow-roasting, grilling or making pulled pork for your football watch party menus.

+Also, don’t miss out on our USDA Choice top round London broil, now available for $4.85 per pound.
+This lean and tender cut is great for marinating and grilling.
+Combine this meat special with our “Big Meals, Little Price” promotion which provides a budget-friendly meal for a family of four.
+Indulge in a mouthwatering meal with Lemon Garlic London Broil (https://shop.commissaries.com/recipes/big_meal_little_price_lemon_garlic_london_broil_meal/r/3535434785570689625), paired with creamy cauliflower risotto, freshly baked biscuits, and a vanilla peach dessert.
+The Big Meal, Little Price special is available through Jan.
+26.

 |Date Taken: